 Caribou require a variety of forest habitats for foraging, movement and successful reproduction.
 To better understand these dynamics, this project modelled the distribution of high-quality habitat and caribou movement, and identified areas for habitat restoration.
 This project demonstrates the commitment of forest managers to actively maintain caribou viability within a shared working landscape, while working to meet federal targets outlined in the boreal and southern mountain recovery strategies.
 RECOGNIZING AND RESPECTING INDIGENOUS RIGHTS The SFI Forest Management Standard recognizes and respects Indigenous peoples' rights and traditional knowledge.
 Indigenous people in North America have long relied on forests for cultural, spiritual and material needs.
 Woodland caribou, moose, wolves and other wildlife all play an important role in the way of life and culture of Indigenous Peoples.
 Conducting research to understand how forest management practices can be modified to be part of the solution for caribou recovery and species management is critical.
 However, it is not by research alone that decisions are made.
 Engaging and listening to Indigenous people to learn about their traditional knowledge and way of life is also critical to caribou recovery, just as it is to sustainable forest management.
 That's why the SFI Forest Management Standard supports these approaches.

-DISTRIBUTION OF SFI PROGRAM PARTICIPANT RESEARCH DOLLARS IN 2017 S 5 9 MILLION IN FOREST RESEARCH IN 2017 \$1.6BILLION Since 1995, SFI Program Participants have directly invested nearly \$1.6 billion in forest research.
-IN 2017, MORE THAN 75% OF THESE INVESTMENTS WERE ALLOCATED TO CONSERVATION-RELATED OBJECTIVES.
-FOREST HEALTH AND PRODUCTIVITY - 43% WILDLIFE AND FISH - 14% LANDSCAPE/ECOSYSTEM MANAGEMENT AND BIODIVERSITY - 9% FOREST OPERATIONS EFFICIENCIES AND ECONOMICS - 7% WATER QUALITY - 6% ALL OTHER RESEARCH AREAS - 19% Other research areas include: Energy efficiency • Life cycle assessment • Avoidance of illegal logging • Avoidance of controversial sources SFI is the only forestry standard with a research requirement.
-75% OF RESEARCH FUNDING IS LINKED TO CONSERVATION-RELATED FOREST CERTIFICATION AND CARIBOU CONSERVATION The SFI Forest Management Standard has requirements for species at risk, as well as broader performance measures for conservation of biological diversity that help meet caribou management objectives, including: - Stand- and landscape-level conservation - Documenting diversity of forest cover types and age classes - Incorporating results of provincial conservation planning - Considering the role of natural disturbance when planning management actions - Protecting forests with exceptional conservation value In addition, the SFI Forest Management Standard and the SFI Fiber Sourcing Standard have provisions for research and training, which help to ensure that new science is brought forward that can help managers understand the needs of caribou.
+\$577 MILLION in forest research in 2019 NO OTHER FORESTRY STANDARD HAS A RESEARCH REQUIREMENT FOREST HEALTH AND PRODUCTIVITY - 37% LANDSCAPE/ECOSYSTEM - 12% WILDLIFE AND FISH - 12% FOREST OPERATIONS EFFICIENCIES - 11% WATER QUALITY - 9% ALL OTHER RESEARCH AREAS - 19% \$1.8 BILLION Since 1995, SFI-certified companies have directly invested nearly \$1.8 billion in forest research.
+70% OF RESEARCH FUNDING IS LINKED TO CONSERVATION-RELATED OBJECTIVES FOREST CERTIFICATION AND CARIBOU CONSERVATION The SFI Forest Management Standard has requirements for species at risk, as well as broader performance measures for conservation of biological diversity that help meet caribou management objectives, including: - Stand- and landscape-level conservation - Documenting diversity of forest cover types and age classes - Incorporating results of provincial conservation planning - Considering the role of natural disturbance when planning management actions - Protecting forests with exceptional conservation value In addition, the SFI Forest Management Standard and the SFI Fiber Sourcing Standard have provisions for research and training, which help to ensure that new science is brought forward that can help managers understand the needs of caribou.
 By helping caribou thrive, responsible forest management can be part of the solution for caribou recovery.
 The SFI Forest Management Standard requires the conservation of a variety of ecosystem goods and services including biological diversity and species at risk.
 Forest managers in Canada manage for a variety of wildlife species including important fur-bearing species such as marten, animals such as moose and deer, and birds, fish and amphibians.
 Species at risk management should recognize the role of forests in providing habitat for this wide variety of species and interests.
-ABOUT THE SUSTAINABLE FORESTRY INITIATIVE® INC. SFI® Inc. is a sustainability leader that stands for future forests.
-We are an independent, non-profit organization that provides supply chain assurances, delivers conservation leadership, and supports environmental education and community engagement.
-SFI believes caring for forests improves everyone's quality of life.
-Learn more: sfiprogram.org.
-WANT TO KNOW MORE?
+ABOUT THE SUSTAINABLE FORESTRY INITIATIVE INC.